gabesargeant/blog/gabrielsargeant/content/posts/shred-01/index.md

 Anyway, I'll move forward with that assumption and build the next iteration of the unshreader that looks at a band of pixels. develops a score for them and then finds their nearest neighbor.

 I expect this to be a pretty successful approach.
-What I know will be an issue is that the image will start and top in weird chunks.
+What I know will be an issue is that the image will start and stop in weird chunks.
 But I have an idea about that too.
 Something like, looking for the greatest difference between to columns and using that as a signal that there's a break in the image a that locale.

 But that's firmly a future problem to solve.